 You can find these diamonds naturally.
 Most purple diamonds come from the mines in Australia.
 The actual color of a purple diamond ranges from very light lilac or near-pink to a deep and vivid color, but can also range from a pinkish-purple to one with a cooler blue tone.

-This diamond can also be found naturally and likely originated in India.
-The green you see in diamonds is caused by exposure to radiation.
+You can find this diamond naturally!
+Green diamonds likely originated in India.
+So how does it get that green look?
+Well, the leading reason is most likely exposure to radiation.
 This natural phenomenon occurs when diamonds come in close contact with radioactive uranium from rocks near the earth’s surface.

 Lastly we come to a synthetic diamond, which is exactly what it sounds like.
 A man-made diamond created in a lab.
 So they are not rare or valuable like real diamonds.
 However, they are still fairly expensive nonetheless.